PeterCamilleri/CX16/utilities/assist_16/README.md

 *Example:*

     .zeropage
-    health .res 2                      ; A pointer into the health array.
+    health: .res 2                     ; A pointer into the health array.

     .code
       ; stuff omitted.